dell/csm-docs/content/docs/supportmatrix/_index.md

 {{</table>}}

 > Note: Replication with Sync/Async modes is not supported.<br>
-> Note: For details on the limitations of PowerStore Metro support, please refer [here](../concepts/replication/high-availability/powerstore-metro/#limitations).
+> Note: PowerStore does not support VM cloning or VM snapshot operations while Metro replication is enabled.

 ## Tested Host Operating Systems